la2050/archive/_projects/2016/the-place-building-an-infrastructure-of-support-for-emerging-artists-and-their-mentors.md

   Council, “Protégé” emerging arts-professional mentorship program, & professional development workshops.
 Our shared infrastructure will match skills & interests of all volunteers with the appropriate programs.
+Please explain how you will define and measure success for your project.​: >- Aside from establishing a permanent, sustainable workspace & infrastructure being shared by members of The PLACE, we'll evaluate The Partnership for Los Angeles' Creative Education annually based on the following goals:

+  DSTL Arts

+  -recruit & train 5 volunteer arts mentors for cohort of 20 total Arts Mentorship Program students, ages 16–21

+  -provide 1,500 hours of mentorship to at-risk youth, ages 16–21

+  -60% of Arts Mentorship Program students will enroll in, or continue, post-HS degree/certificate programs, 30% will continue HS, graduate, or enter HS-equivalency programs

+  -fiscally sponsor 5 emerging women and/or minority artists

+  -75% of all program participants will indicate positive experience, artistic growth, & improved self-esteem via our self-assessment tool

+  Emerging Arts Leaders/LA

+  -pair 16 emerging arts-professionals (age 22 & over) with 16 seasoned arts
+  admin through Protégé mentorship program

+  -offer 12 professional development workshops & mixers

+  -provide 20 professional development scholarships to emerging arts-professionals serving on Leadership Council

+  Trade School LA

+  -recruit & train 75 volunteer instructors

+  -offer 120 barter-based educational classes, serving 1,000 participants

+  The PLACE

+  -host 16 internships in support of all programs
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - 'Education/training '
+  - Technical infrastructure (computers etc.)
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/the-place-building-an-infrastructure-of-support-for-emerging-artists-and-their-mentors/skild-prod.s3.amazonaws.com/myla2050/images/custom540/4185192065741-team91.jpg
 organization_name: DSTL Arts & The Partnership for Los Angeles' Creative Education (The PLACE)